 You can find these supplies on Amazon.

-Lollipops can be made for any occasion like Easter and Halloween.
+Lollipops can be made for any occasion like Easter, Halloween, Christmas, birthday parties, and more.

 Below I will show you how to paint an Easter Bunny using a candy mold from a company that has sadly gone out of business.